Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 1. Whistling Past a Graveyard

-Few places have a creep factor that can compete with that of cemeteries.
+Few places have a creep factor that can match that of the average cemetery.
 This can be attributed, among other things, to the belief that the souls of those who have been laid to rest often wander the grounds after the sun goes down in an endless quest to be reunited with their earthly bodies.

 While most people of sound mind avoid graveyards during the twilight hours, there are those who are drawn to these gardens of the dead like flies to honey.
 For the most part, since those who have passed on are rarely a threat to the living, these interlopers have little to fear.
 That is, of course, unless they flaunt their gift of life in front of those who covet what they can no longer have.

 It is said that to whistle when passing the gates of a cemetery is to call forth the spirits of those who rest inside.
 Attracted by the sound, these wayward souls will follow the source until he or she falls silent.
 If the graveyard is out of sight when this occurs, the whistler will find out soon enough that they have invited something into their life that, once it has latched on, seldom leaves willingly.

 Similarly, those who find themselves driving or walking near a graveyard after dark are advised to hold their breath until they clear the site.
 To do otherwise is to risk inhaling a wandering spirit who will then take possession of the physical form they have been searching for which, in this case, is that of the hapless passerby.

 As with most things, an ounce of prevention is worth a pound of cure.
 So, if you find yourself in or near a cemetery in the hours that fall between dusk and dawn, remember to keep your lips together, lest you bring home something other than memories.